 Figuring out a decent pricing structure for your photography business is one of the biggest challenges facing new professional photographers.

 Will you charge a la carte?
 Based on the amount of time?
-Number of images?
+The number of images?
 These choices are essential to the success of your small business.
 There's more to it than just picking an amount that looks good on paper.

 It's hard to overstate how important your pricing is.
-Obviously it influences your day-to-day life, but as a small business owner, it also has an effect on who your clients are and what your they expect from you.
+Obviously, it influences your day-to-day life, but as a small business owner, it also has an effect on who your clients are and what they expect from you.

 On top of that, once you've got your pricing in place and set expectations, it's hard to change going forward.
 For that reason alone it's something you need to take a lot of time to carefully consider.